coffeeshopped/patch-base-synths/Roland/JD-800/README.md

 ## MIDI Info

 The JD-800 uses 3-byte parameter addresses.

+## External Cards for Additional PCM Waveforms

+Thanks to [Bobby Blues' website](http://bobbyblues.recup.ch/roland_jd-800/jd-800_soundbanks.htm) for being an information source for the names of the PCM waveforms on the Roland SL-JD80-* cards.